cspark2610/medical-transcription-classification-/README.md

   * Most Correlated CountVectorized Texts: kidney, stage renal diseas, transplant, renal mass, end stage, end stage renal, diagnosi end, diagnosi end stage, nephrostomy, renal diseas, renal, stage renal, dialysi, vein, cephalic vein

-# of Differences Between Tf-Idf and CV in top 15: 4
+Num of Differences Between Tf-Idf and CV in top 15: 4

 You can see that more specizlied cases had less term differences between TFIDF and CV.
 But, General Medicine and Radiology which overlaps with many other specialties had high number of term differences,